 The festival holds a lot of free events for visitors to take part in.
-One of those free events is the annual Blossom Kite Festival (March 28), which sees hundreds of kites take to the sky on the National Mall.
+One of those free events is the annual Blossom Kite Festival (March 30, 2024 – with a rain date of March 31, 2024), which sees hundreds of kites take to the sky on the National Mall.

 2. Visit the National Botanic Garden

 Despite there being many national monuments in Washington DC, there is also the United States Botanic Garden, a botanical garden that is a fantastic place to put on your Washington DC bucket list.